July 11, 2019

 The exhibition also includes a stunning portrait of John painted by Brisbane artist Michael Felix in 1998.

 John is depicted with “Rosie”, a wallaby the couple was nursing at the time.

 The July exhibition at Wondai also has exhibitions in the front gallery, Kidz Korner and the rear gallery.

-In the front section, Ellesmere artist Peter Ross has a stunning exhibition of wildlife paintings, entitled “Protect What Is Left”, all crafted with thousands of tiny brush strokes.
+In the front section, Ellesmere artist Peter Moss has a stunning exhibition of wildlife paintings, entitled “Protect What Is Left”, all crafted with thousands of tiny brush strokes.

 One of Peter’s paintings, “Golden Eagle”, was voted People’s Choice on opening night.

 Cherbourg State School students have a colourful display of artworks on show in Kidz Korner while in the rear gallery, Kilkivan artist Louise Eves has her debut exhibition, “Collective”.